rfrancesco/LibraryManager/README.md

 # LibraryManager

 Simple library manager backend using ASP.NET Core, implementing
-- REST API for listing books
+- REST API for listing and managing books
 - REST API for listing users
+- (todo) REST API for listing and managing loans
 - Users and Books managed with the Entity Framework, stored in SQLite

 The project is still barebones and in implementation.